A cavity array microscope for parallel single-atom interfacing

 \subsection{Parallel readout}

 To demonstrate the benefit of parallelized strong light-matter coupling afforded by the cavity array microscope, we exploit our ability to perform fast, non-destructive readout of individual atoms across the array simultaneously.
-In our experiment we utilize $^{87}$Rb atoms, but we emphasize that the cavity array microscope is agnostic to choice of atom species.
-Fluorescence is driven by a pair of auxiliary optical molasses beams that illuminate all atoms (Methods, Ext.
-Data Fig.~\ref{efig:2atom}), with photons preferentially scattered by each atom into their respective cavity according to their cooperativity.
+We utilize $^{87}$Rb atoms, but we emphasize that the cavity array microscope is agnostic to choice of atom species.
+Fluorescence is driven by a pair of optical molasses beams that illuminate all atoms (Methods~\ref{met:atomloading}, Ext.
+Data Fig.~\ref{efig:2atom}).
 For these experiments the reflectivity of the cavity outcoupling-mirror is optimized for readout fidelity~\cite{shadmany2025cavity}, ensuring that the cavity-scattered photons leak out through this mirror, and can be directed onto an EMCCD camera.

 With a 4~ms exposure, we find well-resolved bimodal distributions of counts across the central 21 cavity modes (Fig.~\ref{fig:imaging}a).
-After post-processing via thresholding and Gaussian smoothing techniques that reduce readout noise~\cite{bergschneider2018spinresolved}, we extract an array-averaged discrimination fidelity of $0.992(2)$ (Ext.
+Post-processing to reduce readout noise~\cite{bergschneider2018spinresolved}, produces an array-averaged discrimination fidelity of $0.992(2)$ (Ext.
 Data Fig.~\ref{efig:processed}).
 From a continuous time-series measurement of atom population obtained with a single-photon-counting-module (SPCM) -- discussed in more detail below -- we estimate the atom survival in this time-frame is ${>}0.996$ (Fig.~\ref{fig:imaging}b), limited by the vacuum lifetime of a few seconds.
-For these images we study the distance-dependent correlations in the measured photons, which we find to be uniformly $\lesssim1\%$, indicating that the cavity modes are well isolated from each other (Fig.~\ref{fig:imaging}c, Methods); these correlations could either arise from small (otherwise unobserved) cavity couplings, or, more likely, from residual common-mode environmental fluctuations.
+For these images we study the distance-dependent correlations in the measured photons, which we find to be uniformly $\lesssim1\%$, indicating that the cavity modes are well isolated from each other (Fig.~\ref{fig:imaging}c, Methods~\ref{met:datastatistics}); these correlations could either arise from small (otherwise unobserved) cavity couplings, or, more likely, from residual common-mode environmental fluctuations.